-A new study reveals that SMBs are much slower to adopt enterprise business applications than their larger coun
+A new study reveals that SMBs are much slower to adopt enterprise business applications than their larger counterparts.

 The study, conducted by New York-based Access Markets International (AMI) Partners, Inc., found that the smaller the company is, the less likely it is using customer relationship management (CRM), enterprise resource planning (ERP), and other large applications.